-- Security: agree appropriate technical and organisational measures to protect the personal data, both in transit and at rest.
+- Security: Have we agreed appropriate measures to protect the personal data, both in transit and at rest?
 This includes the secure transfer of, and/or access to, the data.
 Also be sure to have procedures in place for dealing with a potential data breach.
-It’s worth noting the Code says, ‘Organisations that you share data with take on their own legal responsibilities for the data, including its security.
-However you should still take reasonable steps to ensure that the data you share will continue to be protected with adequate security by the recipient organisation.’
+It’s worth noting the ICO’s code says; Organisations that you share data with take on their own legal responsibilities for the data, including its security.
+However you should still take reasonable steps to ensure that the data you share will continue to be protected with adequate security by the recipient organisation.

-Other data sharing points to consider
+Some other data sharing points to consider

 Mergers & acquisitions